lucametehau/CloverEngine/README.md

 git clone https://github.com/lucametehau/CloverEngine.git
 make run
 ```
-This will create 4 executables and you can choose which one fits your PC the best.
-TO DO: create exe with host PC specs.
+This will create 5 executables and you can choose which one fits your PC the best.
+TO DO: create exe with host PC specs (done, this is the native one)

 Example:
 ```